matypist/tgroupsindexerbot/README.md

    To define the environment variable values required for the bot functioning

-   _**N.B.:** replace the values with the ones you got in the ["Prerequisites" section](https://github.com/sapienzastudentsnetwork/tgroupsindexerbot#prerequisites)_
+   _**N.B.:** replace the values with the ones you got in the ["Prerequisites" section](https://github.com/matypist/tgroupsindexerbot#prerequisites)_

 ### Run

 1. Open a terminal window or command prompt window and go to the project root directory using the `cd` command followed by the directory path (e.g. `cd "C:\Users\matypist\Downloads\tgroupsindexerbot"`)

-2. Run the `pipenv shell` command to activate this project's virtual environment (previously set up in the ["Set up a local running environment" section](https://github.com/sapienzastudentsnetwork/tgroupsindexerbot/blob/main/README.md#set-up-a-local-running-environment)) and load the environment variables
+2. Run the `pipenv shell` command to activate this project's virtual environment (previously set up in the ["Set up a local running environment" section](https://github.com/matypist/tgroupsindexerbot/blob/main/README.md#set-up-a-local-running-environment)) and load the environment variables

 3. Run the `python main.py` command to finally run your bot instance

 4. Start a chat with your bot instance on Telegram finding it through the username that you had previously chosen, e.g. via https://telegram.me/(your_bot_instance_username)

-   _**N.B.:** for example the original instance's username is SapienzaStudentsBot (https://telegram.me/SapienzaStudentsBot) and you can also find it directly inside Telegram search by searching for @SapienzaStudentsBot_